 Pricing comparison

 Monday.com CRM uses per-seat, tiered pricing with seats sold in buckets (minimum 3, then multiples of 5).
-Standard plans start at $12/seat/month (annual billing), Pro at $19/seat/month, and Enterprise requires contacting sales.
+Plans start at $12/seat/month (Basic CRM, annual billing), Standard at $17/seat/month, Pro at $28/seat/month, and Ultimate requires contacting sales.
+Annual billing saves up to 33% vs. monthly.
 A free plan exists for up to 2 seats with notable limitations (3 boards, 200 items, no automations).

 The Standard plan includes only 250 automation actions per month; exceeding that limit stops automations until the next cycle or you upgrade.